0xF48/raw-google-geocoder/README.md

 Works good with addresses in latin.

 ---
-If the build is starting to fail, that means the **the schema has changed** and the query/regex needs to be updated, send a pull request.
+If the build is starting to fail, that means either one of the addresses has been updated or the **the schema has changed** and the query/regex needs to be updated.

 ```javascript
 var request = require('request')